nwg-piotr/obhud/README.md

 preferences allows to see alerts concerning the AC and battery state, and also suspend on critical battery level.

-**New in 1.4.3 version: switching primary/secondary display added.**
+**New in 1.4.3 version:**

+Switching primary/secondary display added.
+Please run `obhud --autocong keys` or add keybindings manually.

 ![preview](http://nwg.pl/obhud/images/preview1.png)